 Directors are currently appointed for a fixed term and generally are in office for the whole term they are appointed - by their SO/AC, by the Nominating Committee.
 In addition the Board appoint the President and CEO (confirmed each year at the AGM).
 The power to remove individual directors of the ICANN Board is available only to the Board itself, and can be exercised through a 75% vote of the Board.
 There is no limitation on the types of situation for which the Board can remove a director.

-This power would clarify that the community organizations that appointed a given director may end their service in office, and trigger a reappointment process.
+This power would clarify that the community organizations that appointed a given director may end their service in office prior to the expiration of the term, and trigger a reappointment process.
 The general approach, consistent with the law, is that the appointing body is the removing body.

 For the seven directors appointed by the three Supporting Organizations or by the At-Large community (or by subdivisions within them e.g. within the GNSO), a process led by that organization or subdivision would lead to the director’s removal.